What are K4Health Toolkits?

 To browse the content of this toolkit, use the navigation tabs above to view resources related to key program topics.
 Each tab includes a list of a number of high-quality resources selected by the Community-Based Family Planning Toolkit Working Group, further organized by sub-topic.
 Click on the title of the resource for more information about it, or click on the full-text link to get direct access to the full resource.

 Some of the tools are readily available in an adaptable format (for example, Microsoft Word documents and PowerPoint presentations).
 We encourage you to alter and personalize these tools for your own use.
 (Please remember to credit the source).
 If you do use these tools or adapt them, we would love to hear from you.
 Please e-mail us.
-(To make a comment about the toolkit or suggest a resource, use the discussion board.)
+(To make a comment about the toolkit or suggest a resource, use the feedback form.)